-Marie Détrée was born in 1973 into a family of sailors.
+Marie Détrée was born in Saint-Malo into a family of sailors.

-After graduating from the Ecole Nationale Superieure des Beaux-Arts in Paris in 2010 she was named Official Painter of the Navy (POM): only five women hold this prestigious title, French cultural exception, which officially exists since 1830.
+After graduating from the École Nationale Supérieure des Beaux-Arts in Paris, she was appointed official Painter of the Navy (POM) in 2010: only seven women hold this prestigious title, a true French cultural exception, which has officially existed since 1830.

-This title does not give any right to any retribution but brings facilities to accomplish missions in the ports and on the ships.
-The sea anchor follows the signature of the official painters of the Navy, by tradition as much as by privilege.
+The title does not entitle the holder to any remuneration, but it does provide facilities for carrying out assignments in ports and on ships.
+The naval anchor follows the signature of the Navy's official painters, by tradition as much as by privilege.

-Thanks to her appointment as official painter of the Navy, which gives her a degree of equivalence and a military status, she is authorized to discover all the ships of the Navy that will take her to all the seas of the globe in a few years of navigation.
+Thanks to her appointment as official painter of the French Navy, which gave her an equivalent rank and military status, she was authorized to discover all the French Navy's ships, which would take her to all the seas of the globe in just a few years of navigation.

-China Sea, Red Sea, Coral Sea, North Sea, Mediterranean Sea, Sargasso Sea, Caribbean Sea, Bay of Biscay, Strait of Gibraltar, Suez Canal, Corinth Canal, Pacific Ocean, Atlantic Ocean, Indian Ocean, Southern Ocean: the shipments are linked and are always a source of inspiration thus nourishing its maritime culture and its artistic passion.
+China Sea, Red Sea, Coral Sea, North Sea, Mediterranean Sea, Sargasso Sea, Caribbean Sea, Bay of Biscay, Strait of Gibraltar, Suez Canal, Corinth Canal, Pacific Ocean, Atlantic Ocean, Indian Ocean, Southern Ocean: one embarkation followed another, always a source of inspiration for her maritime culture and artistic passion.

-Among the most famous boats are the Charles de Gaulle aircraft carrier, the BPC Mistral and Dixmude, the Frigates Forbin, Aquitaine, Lafayette, Jean Bart and Vendémiaire, not to mention the Dupleix and Latouche Tréville.
+Among the most famous ships are the aircraft carrier Charles de Gaulle, the BPCs Mistral and Dixmude, the frigates Forbin, Aquitaine, La Fayette, Jean Bart and Vendémiaire, not forgetting the Dupleix and Latouche Tréville.

-Marie Détrée's odyssey continues aboard the BATRAL La Grandière, the Albatross southern patrol boat, the Meuse oil tanker and the Marne command and supply building.
-His discovery of the oceans continues beneath the surface, aboard the submarines Le Triomphant, Le Terrible and La Perle.
+Marie Détrée's odyssey continued aboard the BATRAL La Grandière, the southern patrol vessel Albatros, the supply tanker Meuse and the command and supply vessel Marne.
+Her discovery of the oceans continues below the surface, aboard the submarines Le Triomphant, Le Terrible and La Perle.
 In 2022, she discovered the Antarctic continent and Terre Adélie aboard the polar patrol vessel l'Astrolabe.
 In 2023, she crossed the Arctic Circle, earning her the title of "Dignitary of the Circles"!

-Marie Détrée masters oil painting but gouache remains her favorite technique for works done on the motif: the beautiful dullness of colors, the speed of drying and the lightness of the paper medium, make this technique a companion to essential travel.
-Other painters of the Navy before her, were able to exploit the good qualities, to mention only Marin Marie or Albert Brenet.
+Marie Détrée masters oil painting, but gouache remains her preferred technique for works done on location: the beautiful mattness of the colors, the speed of drying and the lightness of the paper support make this technique an indispensable travel companion.
+Other marine painters before her had exploited its fine qualities, including Marin Marie and Albert Brenet.